-(NOTE: Natural Pigments artists' materials are manufactured for use by adults, that is persons over the age of 18.
-Small children are exposed to greater risks than adults due to their smaller body size and lower weight.
-Artists' materials should be kept out of reach of children in order to prevent accidents from occurring.)
+(NOTE: Natural Pigments artists’ materials are manufactured for use by adults, that is, persons over the age of 18.
+Small children are exposed to more significant risks than adults due to their smaller body size and lower weight.
+Artists’ materials should be kept out of children’s reach to prevent accidents.)

-• Clear away all solvent and paint soaked rags and discarded palettes.
-Dispose of them in an airtight, solvent-proof container or in an appropriate manner.
+• Clear away all solvent and paint-soaked rags and discarded palettes.
+Dispose of them in an airtight, solvent-proof container or an appropriate manner.

 • Wash hands thoroughly at the end of your painting session.